 9. Labor Day (Miner's Day) Celebration

-It’s based on a tradition found around the world, and is possibly one of the most underrated festivals in the country: Park City’s Savor the Summit.
+It’s based on a tradition found around the world, and is possibly one of the most underrated festivals in the country: Savor The Summit.
 It may not sound like much -- the town gets together with local restaurants and sets up a long table down Main Street, all dining together.
 However, between the community aspect, the gorgeous weather, the small-town vibe, and the brilliant food from nearby eateries, the whole truly becomes greater than the sum of its parts.

 The event takes place over the summer solstice every year to celebrate Utah’s famous sunrises and sunsets.
 Here how it works.
 You make a reservation with a restaurant participating in the event, and with it, you’ll get a seat at the long, outdoor table that runs the length of Main Street.
 You’ll be treated to that restaurant’s unique menu for the evening, watch as the sun goes down, and get to know thousands of your closest neighbors.
 (Above photo courtesy of VisitParkCity.com)